BinhPhan13/minesweeper/README.md

 - **Guarantee** ability to solve the whole grid without guessing
     - Idea taken from [Mines from Simon Tatham's Puzzle Collection](https://www.chiark.greenend.org.uk/~sgtatham/puzzles/js/mines.html)
     - Use a **different strategy** to alter the map

+- BUG: cannot run with python managed by rye